Alert: Notifications at reduced capacity during COVID-19 restrictions

 What must a PCBU do?

-A PCBU must ensure Worksafe is notified as soon as possible after becoming aware that a notifiable event arising out of the conduct of the business or undertaking has occurred.
+A PCBU must ensure the regulator is notified as soon as possible after becoming aware that a notifiable event arising out of the conduct of the business or undertaking has occurred.

-This allows us to immediately investigate or follow up on events that cause death, serious injury or illness, or have the potential to cause death or serious injury or illness (serious health and safety risks).
+This allows the regulator to immediately investigate or follow up on events that cause death, serious injury or illness, or have the potential to cause death or serious injury or illness (serious health and safety risks).

-While this information below describes the notification requirements under the Health and Safety at Work Act 2015, for certain work, requirements relating to notification are also prescribed in regulations for:
+Note: While the information below describes the notification requirements under the Health and Safety at Work Act 2015, for certain work, there are other notification requirements prescribed in regulations, for example:

 - the Health and Safety at Work (Petroleum Exploration and Extraction) Regulations 2016